- If you rely on physical copies of games on your Xbox One, then you might encounter a problem where your console doesn't read the disk.

-Xbox One users have at one time or another raised concerns over the Xbox One not reading games, which is quite frustrating especially when you want to unwind by playing your favorite games.
+Xbox One users have at one time or another raised concerns over the Xbox One not reading disks, which is quite frustrating especially when you want to unwind by playing your favorite title.

-Usually, this happens when the disc either won’t play or is not recognized when you insert it into the console.
-If your Xbox One Home screen tells you to insert a disc when a disc is already inserted, that means it doesn’t recognize your disc.
+Usually, this happens when the disk either won’t play or is not recognized when you insert it into the console.
+If your Xbox One Home screen tells you to insert a disk when a disk is already inserted, that means it doesn’t recognize your disk.

-In such a case, there are two possible issues: either the settings for Instant-On power mode can render a small number of consoles unable to read discs, or, the console’s disc drive needs servicing.
+In such a case, there are two possible issues: either the settings for Instant-On power mode can render a small number of consoles unable to read disks, or, the console’s disk drive needs servicing.

 Whatever the case may be when you find Xbox One not reading games, here are some solutions to help you get back to gameplay as soon as possible.